RightToPrivacy/chirpstack-onion/README.md

     Mirror: https://www.buymeacoffee.com/politictech/posts

 ### WHY?
- By default chirpstack is airing in cleartext + captured in easy MITM Let's fix it.
+ By default chirpstack web interface is http/cleartext.
+Running chirpstack-onion script creates an onion address for easy encryption management (Tor Browser).

  Other generic browser encryption certs may display confusing errors: .onion = security .onions are resistant to MITM attacks (Man in the Middle) using end to end between tor clients